- 1 Tips for traveling to the Philippines

-My friend Nina put together a great list of tours and day trips to visit Manila I wished I’d known about beforehand.
-Check out her information.
+My friend Nina put together a great list of tours and day trips to visit in Manila I wished I’d known about beforehand.

 This post may contain affiliate links.
 If you click on something and make a purchase we may make a small commission at no extra charge to you.
 Also, as an Amazon associate we earn from qualifying purchases.
 For more information, please see our Disclosure Statement about all our affiliations.

 The first time around, the Philippines, based on Manila, was a big dump.
 You could see poverty everywhere, you could smell it, you could feel it was unsafe.
 But this time around, I could not believe the change.
 I was literally blow away.
 There is so much development going on in Manila, and it’s a bit of a mess with construction, but obviously there is major foreign investment taking place, which is fantastic.
 It also appeared that someone learned how to use a broom.
 This time, the city was surprisingly clean, bushes and landscapes well-manicured, and you didn’t see as much trash or blatant poverty.
 I’m know it still exists, but it wasn’t in your face.